Richard Spencer approved to speak at Univ. of Florida despite safety concerns, complaints

 The university is charging Mr. Spencer the allowable costs for rental and security fees, $10,564, and said it plans to spend at least $500,000 of its own on additional security expenses in preparation of likely protests.

 The National Policy Institute mailed the school a check Friday covering the requested rental and security costs, Mr. Spencer told The Washington Times.
-His talk will focus on “why racial identity is necessary,” he told The Times, “and why it’s the ultimately outcome of the historical process over the past century.”
+His talk will focus on “why racial identity is necessary,” he told The Times, “and why it’s the ultimate outcome of the historical process over the past century.”

 Mr. Spencer, 39, first achieved notoriety last year for his involvement with the alt-right, a budding political movement widely associated with extreme far-right ideologies including white nationalism and racism.
 He had been scheduled to headline the “Unite the Right” rally in Charlottesville this past summer, but his appearance fell through when the event was canceled amid violent clashes erupting between protesters and participants including white supremacists and neo-Nazis.